 TeXML Bin Simple Voicemail and Call Forwarding

-TeXML is an XML-based data structure you can use to control calls with Telnyx and is the quickest way to get started with Call Control using a simple .xml file, allowing you to specify call instructions in your file using commands called verbs and nouns.
+TeXML is an XML-based data structure you can use to control calls with Telnyx and is the quickest way to get started with Programmable Voice using a simple .xml file, allowing you to specify call instructions in your file using commands called verbs and nouns.
 TeXML Translator starts at the top of your TeXML file and executes your TeXML commands sequentially in the order they are arranged in the file.

 Let's get started: